 Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

-- Family history of Fallopian tube cancer
+- Family history of fallopian tube or ovarian cancer

-- Gene mutations: Women who have certain gene mutations may have a higher risk of Fallopian tube cancer.
+- Gene mutations: Women who have certain gene mutations may have a higher risk of fallopian tube cancer.
 These include:

 - BRCA gene mutations, particularly BRCA1, which cause high risk of breast and ovarian cancer

-Some women have a lower risk of getting Fallopian tube cancer.
+Some women have a lower risk of getting fallopian tube cancer.
 These include women who have:

 - Used birth control pills

-Not everyone with risk factors gets Fallopian tube cancer.
+Not everyone with risk factors gets fallopian tube cancer.
 However, if you have risk factors, it’s a good idea to discuss them with your health care provider.

-If you are concerned about inherited family syndromes that may cause Fallopian tube cancer, learn more about the risk to you and your family on our genetic testing page.
+If you are concerned about inherited family syndromes that may cause fallopian tube cancer, learn more about the risk to you and your family on our genetic testing page.